 Apple Pay is a mobile payment service that allows users to make payments in iOS apps, watchOS apps, and websites on Safari.
-It provides an easy and secure way for customers to pay because they can make purchases without entering their billing, shipping, and contact details.
+It replaces physical cards and cash with an easier, more secure, and private payment method.

 When a customer adds a bank card to their Wallet with Apple Pay, the actual card number is not stored on the device nor on the Apple server.
 Instead, a unique Device Account Number is assigned, encrypted and securely stored in the Secure Element on the iPhone or Apple Watch of the customer.
 Instead of using the security code from the back of the card, Apple Pay creates a dynamic security code to securely validate each transaction.